(updated 29 Oct 2020)

 In other words, Copyleft is an arrangement whereby software or artistic work may be used, modified and distributed freely on condition that the derived or remixed work can also be used freely by others.
 Copyright, in comparison, is such that no one can use the copyrighted work without the permission of the copyright owner.

 Whether copyright or copyleft though, never assume that whatever is readily accessible on the internet is fair game for copying.
 Before you copy or use any material online, always check if the website has Terms and Conditions governing the use of content.
-The Terms and Conditions is usually found at the bottom of the Homepage and is worth identifying and writing to the website owner for permission before you use the content.
+The Terms and Conditions are usually found at the bottom of the webpage.
+It is worth identifying and writing to the website owner for permission before you use the content.
 For software content, the terms of the license are typically contained within the headers of the code itself, and you should make sure you understand the license terms before integrating that piece of software into your own codebase.
 If you are creating proprietary software and intend to integrate open-source codebase into your software, be aware that many open-source codes contains copyleft license terms and could infect your codebase and cause it to become freely available for use by others.